fanquake/core-review/mesh.md

 # Mesh

-Mesh is a replacement for `maclloc` that trys to recover from memory fragmentation.
+Mesh is a replacement for `malloc` that trys to recover from memory fragmentation.

 This video is worth watching: https://www.youtube.com/watch?v=c1UBJbfR-H0.